datacarpentry/rr-organization1/README.md

 Students will learn the benefits of project and folder organization, and how these enable reproducibility and reusability.
 They will then complete an activity highlighting the structure of data files, emphasizing the importance of documenting any changes made.

-At the begining of the session, students should be able
+At the beginning of the session, students should be able

 - to use a spreadsheet program to generate a plot
 - to use a text editor (Word, Google Docs, etc.) to communicate